Your Ultimate Daytona Beach Itinerary: Things to Do, See, and Experience

 The second season is fall, winter and spring kind of combined.
 For instance, leaves will start falling once it’s cold enough, usually starting in December and continue through spring until new life breaks through.
 There can be a random cold front where it dips to freezing temperatures at night, or it can be sunny and 80 degrees!
 You just never know!

 Living in this part of Florida, I check the weather app in the hot summer months to see when the rain is likely to happen.
-For the rest of year, I’m looking at the temperatures.
+For the rest of year, I’m looking at the temperatures because they vary so much.

 Best Time to Visit for Beach Days